-The Demon Prince boss fight should be considered three bosses because you need to defeat three demons to be victorious.
+The Demon Prince boss fight in Dark Souls 3 should be considered three bosses because you need to defeat three demons to be victorious.
 In the first phase, you must face two simultaneously, forcing you to focus on one demon at a time.

 The free camera becomes super useful in the first phase, as it can easily lose track of one of the demons.
 It’s possible to stay locked onto your main target, but the unseen demon may crush you without warning.

 Once you finally beat the duo, the Demon Prince shows his ugly face.
 He’s much larger than the other two and is a much deadlier foe.
-The bad news is that if you die during this phase, you must defeat the other two demons again.
+The bad news is that you must defeat the other two demons again if you die during this phase.

 Difficulty: 9.5 out of 10